Color Guard Director

 Mr. Kay holds a Bachelor of Music Education degree from Texas Tech University.
 While at Texas Tech, Mr. Kay studied horn with Christopher M. Smith and was a member of the Symphonic Wind Ensemble under the direction of Dr. Sarah McKoin.
 In addition, Mr. Kay performed with the award-winning "Goin’ Band from Raiderland".
 In 2005, Mr. Kay was a performing member of the Madison Scouts Drum and Bugle Corps from Madison, Wisconsin.

 Mr. Kay is an active judge throughout the Dallas-Fort Worth area, and his professional affiliations include the Texas Music Educators Association, the Texas Music Adjudicators Association, and the Texas Bandmasters Association.
 He currently resides in Garland, TX with his wife Ashley, who is also a band director.
-When he is not teaching music, he is either cycling or helping others buy or sell real estate, as he is a licensed Realtor® in the state of Texas!
+When he is not teaching music, he is either cycling or helping others buy or sell real estate, as he is a licensed Realtor® in the state of Texas.

 Ms. Powell was previously Director of Bands at West-Oak High School in Westminster, SC, where she directed the Wind Ensemble, Symphonic Band, Marching Band, Jazz Band, Percussion Ensemble, and co-directed Oconee County Concert Percussion.
 Ms. Powell was the only first-year teacher in South Carolina to receive the 2022 SCBDA Outstanding Performance Award for the program’s success at State Marching Contest Finals, Concert Performance Assessment, Solo & Ensemble, and Region & All-State Band auditions.